binarybana/jobmon/README.rst

 The Redis schema we are using for this is:

-jobs:new,jobs:working,jobs:done
+jobs:new,jobs:working,
+    Lists of job source hashes.

+jobs:numdone
-    The first two are lists of job source hashes, and jobs:done is a key of the number of done jobs.
+    The number of done jobs.

 jobs:done:{hash}
     The list containing the completed job results.
 For sweep jobs the hash will